 See below for previous presentations and publications.

 The PITCH project aims to tap into the potential of digital examinations in light of a new exam culture.
 In this interdisciplinary exchange of a professional learning community of teachers, students and central offices, eleven faculties of the university seek to promote exemplary examinations.

 Anglophone Studies team: Prof. Dr. Birte Bös, Frauke Griese

-The Ireland excursion 2022 will conclude two linguistics seminars: Language in Irish Society (SuSe 2021) and Languages in Ireland (SuSe 2022).
-The week on the Emerald Isle will include several days in the capital Dublin as well as a trip to the Gaeltacht in the west of the island, where the Celtic language is still spoken today.
-The excursion is partially funded by the University's QVM scheme, the Department for Anglophone Studies and the Faculty of Humanities.
+The Ireland excursion 2022 concluded two linguistics seminars: Language in Irish Society (SuSe 2021) and Languages in Ireland (SuSe 2022).
+The week on the Emerald Isle included several days in the capital Dublin as well as a trip to the Gaeltacht in the west of the island, an area where the Celtic language is still spoken today.
+The excursion was partially funded by the University's QVM scheme, the Department for Anglophone Studies and the Faculty of Humanities.

 Organisation and excursion leader: Frauke Griese

 2023 (accepted) "Words of War – Exploring Irish and Scottish Private War Correspondence", Tag der Geisteswissenschaften, University of Duisburg-Essen, 13 October 2023. [talk]